BARNIK-PAL/Portable_Oscilloscope/README.md

 (p-p voltage, frequency, etc.).
 The code can be run on both Arduino and Raspberry Pi platforms.
 The former requires the PyFirmata Protocol to run the python code, while the latter requires an Analog-to-Digital Converter(ADS 1115) to read Analog Signals.
 The above image shows the output from a 555-timer IC.
+A video demonstration can be found [here](https://www.youtube.com/watch?v=93eCpJVdneU).